Sue (dinosaur): In the media

 A 1997 episode of the PBS show Nova, "Curse of the T. Rex", discussed the history of the discovery and ensuing legal challenges.

-The 1998 4-episode television special Dinosaurs: Inside and Out extensively discussed Sue, mentioning the now-disproven theory that it was killed by a bite to the back of the head by another T. rex.

 Sue was the subject of a 2000 educational computer game called I See SUE, which was published by Simon and Schuster Interactive.

 Sue was also the subject of a book for young readers by Jan Wahl titled The Field Mouse and the Dinosaur Named Sue published in 2000.

 Sue was featured in the Dresden Files book series book 7, Dead Beat, as being part of the Field Museum exhibits; the central character later uses Sue to ride into battle as a reanimated zombie T. rex.

 Sue's discovery and the subsequent legal battles were featured in Director Todd Miller's documentary Dinosaur 13, which premiered at the 2014 Sundance Film Festival and was subsequently released in theaters and on DVD.

 In 2015, an episode of NPR's Planet Money discussed the acquisition of Sue from a financial and legal perspective.